winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 28\.
 “There are another three things, which are three good practices: Physical good conduct, verbal good conduct, and mental good conduct.
 {:#p28}

 29\.
-“There are another three things, which are three unskillful perceptions: Perceptions of desire, perceptions of anger, and perceptions of harmfulness.
+“There are another three things, which are three unskillful notions: Notions of desire, Notions of anger, and notions of harmfulness.
 {:#p29}

 30\.
-“There are another three things, which are three good perceptions: Perceptions without desire, perceptions without anger, and perceptions without harmfulness.
+“There are another three things, which are three good notions: Notions without desire, notions without anger, and notions without harmfulness.
 {:#p30}

 31\.
 “There are another three things, which are three unskillful intentions: Intentions of desire, intentions of anger, and intentions of harmfulness.